sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - specifications and supporting material are freely available with limited restrictions; and
 - they are supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

+### What this strategy seeks to accomplish

-Working across ESDC, and joined by other GC departments, provincial Governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technological sovereignty.
+Working across ESDC, and joined by other GC departments, provincial Governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technology sovereignty.

 Open standards and OSS allows for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.
-It helps to solve complex technological problems by getting others to contribute unexpected solutions.
+It helps to solve complex technology problems by getting others to contribute unexpected solutions.

 Being free to inspect and improve, OSS offers more options to increase the level of assurances that adequate security controls are applied.
 It allows for independent audits and code inspections, so the time and effort spent can be balanced according to need.
 This improves security, not just for us, but for everyone.

-This "Open First" strategy reinforces ESDC's internal working culture that is already largely based on the principles of working in the open, open standards ans OSS.
+This "Open First" strategy reinforces the GC's Digital Standards, Policies and Directives that include working in the open, using open standards, using OSS, publishing open source code and contributing to OSS communities.
-However, it will also help ESDC change some of its technological and information management processes.
+It will help ESDC change some of its technology and information management processes.

 > **To build Canada together, we have to get ready to contribute, and be ready to accept contributions from citizens.**

 The strategy is a practical instrument that supports and enables digital transformation in IITB and ESDC, and can be leveraged by others in the GC.

 This strategy sets out how we encourage and leverage open principles and development practices to co-create, share and reuse across ESDC.
-By removing legal barriers, we can make it easier to contribute to OSS projects and to share our own solutions.
-The strategy brings ESDC closer to the OSS community, and makes us an agile contributor and an active participant.
+It brings ESDC closer to the OSS community, and makes us an agile contributor and an active participant.
 It encourages us to explore opportunities for dedicated support services for open solutions that we consider critical.
 We will make more and more use of open standards and OSS – in areas where it is practical, in the domain of IT, to areas where it makes sense and domains where it is strategic.